 A feasibility study is a preliminary analysis of an existing cell tower.
 The objective is to evaluate if the proposed condition will increase the demand-capacity ratio of any structural member.

 A feasibility study first looks to see if the changes are within baseline loading.
 If not, an analysis is done to ensure that the demand capacity ratio of any member hasn’t increased by 5%.
 If either of these are valid, you can move forward with the proposed equipment changes.
+The feasibility analysis is much simpler in scope and may be worth pursuing if the change seems small.

 Comprehensive Structural Analysis